konst-aa/wordle/README.md

 # Wordle in scheme

+`wordle-multiplayer address your-name opponent-name`

 Made using chicken and SDL2.
-I'd like to make this multiplayer and copy Jabril's method: https://www.youtube.com/watch?v=kxCPmSB2OgA
+I made it multiplayer using Jabril's design: https://www.youtube.com/watch?v=kxCPmSB2OgA

 This program gets assets (font & dictionary) from the root of the repo folder, or from `WORDLE_ETC`.